shreyTech/java-technical-assignment/NOTES.md

 				for different type of stores or for different location etc.
 2. Template --> For modelling discount, this would provide a skeleton of an operation in terms of high level steps but still provide the flexibility of creating new type of discounts by extending the base template.

+Apologies, I was not able to complete a working implementation of the pricing discount system in the given time, I was looking to implement BuyOneGetOne discount strategy, but further changes would be required in Product and Items to be able to categorise products so that the products can be grouped by their quantities in BuyOneGetOneDiscount and discount can be calculated effectively.
+But I have managed to provide a high level implementation model in the given time which can be extended to add more functionality in future.